karolina-siemieniuk-morawska/in-good-hands/README.md

 # In good hands

 React based imaginary platform meant for donating unnecessary stuff "in good hands".
 Platform is still in development, currently I am working on login and register pages.
-Mobile version is not fully finished yet, best to display on desktop.
+Mobile version is not fully finished yet (but works!), best to display on desktop.

 ### Preview